bbartling/open-fdd/README.md

 # open-fdd

-This is a Python based FDD tool for running fault equations inspired by ASHRAE Guideline 36 for HVAC systems across historical datasets with the Pandas computing library.
+This is a Python based FDD tool for running fault equations inspired by ASHRAE and NIST for HVAC systems across historical datasets with the Pandas computing library.
 Word documents are generated programmatically with the Python Docx library.

 * See `README` inside the `air_handling_unit` directory for further instructions.